Skip to Main Content

 What refinancing is and how it works

 Refinancing allows you to replace your current loan with a new one.
-If you are able to qualify for lower rates and opt for a shorter — or equivalent — term, you may reduce your monthly payment and the total amount of interest you pay.
+If you can qualify for lower rates and opt for a shorter — or equivalent — term, you may reduce your monthly payment and the total amount of interest you pay.

 • A history of on-time payments.